 Transfer of an Asset from a Member to the SMSF

-Members of an SMSF traditionally make contributions in cash.
-However it is possible for Members to make contributions of assets directly into the SMSF instead of cash.
+Members of an SMSF can make contributions in cash.
+It is also possible for Members to make contributions of assets directly into the SMSF instead of cash.
 These types of contributions are called "in specie" contributions.
-Importantly only certain assets listed in the Super Laws can be transferred in specie by a Member.
+Only certain assets listed in the Super Laws can be transferred in specie by a Member.
 If the asset is not specifically listed in the Super Laws, it may not comply with super regulations to transfer an asset owned by a Member into the SMSF.

 Assets that can be transferred In Specie

 The only assets currently allowed to be transferred to an SMSF from a Member (or an associate of an SMSF Member by blood or marriage or entity controlled by a Member) are as follows

 - ASX Listed Securities